-The processing of the right terminology in multiple languages requires a close collaboration between terminologists, translators and legal experts in order to ensure objectivity and accuracy of the processed content.
+The processing of the right terminology in multiple languages requires a close collaboration between experts in the field of terminology, translation and law in order to ensure objectivity and accuracy of the processed content.

-The website, the search system and the insertion and management of data are developed by the ICT department of Eurac Research.
+The website, the search system and the insertion and management of data are developed by the department for Information Technologies of Eurac Research.

-The layout was designed by the Department of Scientific Communication of Eurac Research.
+The layout was designed by the Communication department of Eurac Research.

 Suggestions, recommendations or comments are welcome via e-mail at firstname.lastname@example.org.